nnh12/uthread/README.md

-# Implementation of a User-level Multiple Threaded Library
+# A User-level Implementation of Pthreads Library

 The most common multithreading library in Linux is pthreads, which is implemented by kernel-level threads.
 This is a my own custom implementation of pthreads on user level.
 I wrote my own thread scheduler to handle